-Crude Oil Transportation Method is Best?
+Which Crude Oil Transportation Method is Best?

 The chart below illustrates each transportation mode’s historic prevalence in the United States.
-Pipeline and ocean vessel have historically been the most common forms of oil transportation to refineries.
+Pipeline and ocean vessels have historically been the most common forms of carrying crude oil to refineries.
 Rail and truck movements, however, have gained traction in the past decade due to lacking pipeline infrastructure and operational constraints in certain geographies.

-Oil Shipments by Rail
+Transporting Crude Oil by Rail

 Not all oil wells are accessible via pipeline, making rail the most financially feasible option for accessing land-locked oil wells that later feed the refining landscape.
 The sustained growth of US shale production has increased domestic production to record levels, again creating pipeline capacity concerns and increasing overall utilization of rail transit.